GitBubble/convnetjs/Readme.md

     $ ant -lib yuicompressor-2.4.8.jar -f build.xml

 The output files will be in `build/`

+## Using google closure to compile the library from src/ to build/

+The compilation is done using an google *closure* tool : totally based on node.js and **without java dependency** .
+You can modify build.config.js to customize to your project.

+      module.exports = {
+        srcpath: path.join(root,'/src/'),
+        entry: path.join(root, '/build/'+"convnet.js"),
+        output: {
+          path: path.join(root, '/build/'),
+      	filename : 'convnet.min.js'
+        },
+        compiler: compile
+      };

+`entry`	is simply the concatenation file of all file under `src/`, `output.filename` is the compressed file of entry.

+run the following command to give the minified version :

+     $ node buid.js

 ## Use in Node
 The library is also available on *node.js*: